 Long time readers of HfP will know that when you are flying from Heathrow Terminal 3 you are spoilt for choice when it comes to airline lounges.

-The excellent Qantas lounge (review here) has now been open for almost two years, and is regarded as one of the best in the UK.
-You also have the Cathay Pacific lounges (review) which are a great place to go if you have a BA Gold card and would like to enjoy some fine restaurant dining in the First Class lounge.
+The excellent Qantas lounge (review here) has now been open for over five years, and is regarded as one of the best business lounges in the UK.
+You also have the Cathay Pacific lounges (review) which are a great place to go if you have a BA Gold card and would like to enjoy some fine restaurant dining in the first class lounge.

 As well as the amazing Qantas and Cathay Pacific lounges, you can also visit the T3 American Airlines and British Airways Galleries lounges.
 These are both perfectly acceptable but not in the same league as the others.
-If you have a Priority Pass card, there are also two excellent independent lounges – Club Aspire (reviewed here) and No 1 Lounge (reviewed here).
+If you have a Priority Pass card, there are also two excellent independent lounges – Club Aspire and No1 Lounge.